smith961/cli/README.md

 4: Back to Main Menu

 # Contributing
 Contributions to SOUNDPLAY are welcome!
-If you have any ideas for improvements or find any issues, please open an issue or create a pull request on the RYME GitHub repository.
+If you have any ideas for improvements or find any issues, please open an issue or create a pull request on the SOUNDPLAY GitHub repository.

 # License
 SOUNDPLAY is released under the MIT License.
 You are free to use, modify, and distribute this software as per the terms of the license.